rtmigo/neatest_py/README.md

 This script can be run with `python3 run_tests.py`.
 Now the command is short and cross-platform.

-But the simplest operation still requires non-obvious code.
-It is easier to copy `run_tests.py` to a new project than to recreate it.
+But the code inside `run_tests.py` is long and not obvious.
+It is easier to copy this script to a new project than to recreate it.

 So, here is the `neatest`.
 It makes the script even shorter.